 <EDIT> To make sure I’m perfectly clear.
 I gave the edge to the IPA glass, but with the exception of appearance the difference was marginal.
 I was trying to be really picky and precise.

 I first met the guys from 612Brew in the early spring of 2010 while working on a piece about soon-to-be breweries for Heavy Table (there were only five at the time…crazy!).
-They were working in a South Minneapolis garage, advice tweaking recipes on a cobbled-together homebrew system and dreaming of bigger things.
+They were working in a South Minneapolis garage, tweaking recipes on a cobbled-together homebrew system and dreaming of bigger things.
 Two years later their “garage” is a 5000 square-foot warehouse space in a multi-million dollar commercial re-development in Northeast Minneapolis.
 The five-gallon, glass carboys have been replaced by 30-barrel tanks of mirror-polished stainless steel.
 The steps in-between included three business plan revisions, two cancelled leases, and a change of personnel, including hiring brewer Adam Schil.